 William and Elizabeth’s son-in-law, William Cotton came from Cheshire to manage Top Forge and Low Forge.
 He was also involved with Kirkstall Forge at Leeds.

 Sir Francis Wortley’s grandmother was a Swyft and this family had, in 1627, bought a monopoly from King Charles I for working iron in the Don valley, and in a 1632 law-suit had objected to Sir Francis working iron.
 A compromise must have been made to allow the Forges to be built.
 We may note that William Wood while living at Nabs Hall, the Swyft family home, was involved in running the Forges in the early 1640s.

-In the Civil War, which started in 1642, it is not surprising that William Cavendish, Viscount Newcastle, while governing Sheffield Castle, should turn to his cousin by marriage, Sir Francis, to obtain forged shot from Low Forge for the defence of Sheffield Castle and later in preparation for the Battle of Marston Moor near York.
+In the Civil War, which started in 1642, it is not surprising that William Cavendish, Marquis of Newcastle, while governing Sheffield Castle, should turn to his cousin by marriage, Sir Francis, to obtain forged shot from Low Forge for the defence of Sheffield Castle and later in preparation for the Battle of Marston Moor near York.